Switcheo/tradehub/README.md

 Switcheo TradeHub has only been tested on Ubuntu 18 at the moment, but it should work for all Linux flavors.

 Both a VPS or bare-metal machine will work, but [security considerations](#Validator-Security) should be taken into account.

-Additionally, running a full node requires Redis, Postgres and Nginx for storing / serving off-chain data and APIs.
-Therefore, nodes should be run as a dedicated instane to prevent configuration conflicts.
+Additionally, running a full node requires Redis, Postgres and Nginx for storing / serving off-chain data and APIs, which will automatically be installed and configured in the following script.

+Therefore, nodes should be run as a dedicated instance to prevent configuration conflicts.
+For development or testing, a docker container can be used and will be made available later on.

 ## Download a `switcheoctl` release

-The following package contains the Switcheo TradeHub client, as well as various tools that may be useful in running a validator or seed node: https://github.com/Switcheo/tradehub/releases
+The following package contains the Switcheo TradeHub client, as well as various tools that may be useful in running a validator or seed node: [https://github.com/Switcheo/tradehub/releases](https://github.com/Switcheo/tradehub/releases)

-You can use the following convenience install script:
+You may use the following command to download and unzip the release:

 ```bash
 curl -L https://github.com/Switcheo/tradehub/releases/download/v0.0.1/install.tar.gz | tar -xz